mozman/ezdxf/docs/source/tutorials/linear_dimension.rst

 Tolerances and Limits
 ---------------------

-The tolerances ans limits features are implemented by using the :class:`~ezdxf.entities.MText` entity, therefore DXF R2000+ is required to use these features.
+The tolerances and limits features are implemented by using inline codes for the :class:`~ezdxf.entities.MText` entity, therefore DXF R2000 is required.
 It is not possible to use both tolerances and limits at the same time.

 Tolerances
 ~~~~~~~~~~